kalnajslab-org/.github/profile/README.md

 The main program for our application is the *.ino* file at the top level of the repository.
 PlatformIO doesn't expect here to be a source file here, and so it will not compile it, leading to link errors.
-So we create a link which makes it visible to the dependenct scanner (e.g.):
+So we create a bogus link which makes it visible to the dependency scanner (e.g.):

 ```sh
 ln -s StratoCore_RATS.ino src/main.cpp